Dynamic behavior for a gradient algorithm with energy and momentum: Discrete schemes vs continuous-time-limits

-Compared with (\ref{sgdemode}), the high-resolution ODEs (\ref{hrode}) are more accurate continuous-time counterparts for the corresponding discrete algorithm (\ref{sgdem}).
-While the analysis of (\ref{hrode}) would be more involved.
-In the rest of this work, we focus on (\ref{sgdemode}) and provide a detailed analysis of it.
+Compared with (\ref{sgdemode}), the high-resolution ODEs (\ref{hrode}) serve as more accurate continuous-time counterparts for the corresponding discrete algorithm (\ref{sgdem}).
+While the analysis of (\ref{hrode}) would be more intricate, in the remainder of this work, we concentrate on (\ref{sgdemode}) and provide a detailed analysis of it.